 Arina Orlova is a London based visual artist.
-Her paintings are studies of Modern Mythology though the lens of popular culture and modern cinema.
+Her paintings are studies of Modern Mythology through the lens of popular culture and modern cinema.

-Humans create things and very often become dependent on things, getting caught in a double-bind – depending on thigs that depend on them.
+Humans create things and very often become dependent on things, getting caught in a double-bind – depending on things that depend on them.
 Arina is interested in exploring this paradox by capturing people using things and getting entangled by them.
-The artist is inviting the viewer to think about this ever-growing complexity.
+She is inviting the viewer to think about this ever-growing complexity.

 Arina studied Visual Arts/Illustration in University of the Arts London, she has extensive background in Graphic and Product Design.
 She now works from her South London studio.

 To enquire about available artworks or representation please contact via email